zenml-io/zenml/examples/kserve_deployment/README.md

 namespace where the Kubeflow pipelines are running.
-You also have to update the set of permissions granted by Kubeflow to the Kubernetes service account in the context of which Kubeflow pipelines are running to allow the ZenML workloads to create, update and delete KServe InferenceServices, KServes and ServiceAccounts.
+You also have to update the set of permissions granted by Kubeflow to the Kubernetes service account in the context of which Kubeflow pipelines are running to allow the ZenML workloads to create, update and delete KServe InferenceServices, Secrets and ServiceAccounts.
 You can do so with the following command.

 ```shell